2kool4idkwhat/icelock/README.md

 - if filesystem access is restricted the app can't modify filesystem topology, which breaks bubblewrap and other sandboxing solutions that use mount namespaces

+- icelock doesn't stop the app from using too much resources (memory, CPU time, etc), so it won't protect you from eg. a fork bomb

 - reading file metadata (`stat(2)`) isn't restricted

 - file locking (`flock(2)`) isn't restricted

 - changing file access/modify times (`utime(2)`) isn't restricted

+- POSIX (and System V) message queues aren't restricted

 ## Related projects